Adaptive Experimental Design Using Shrinkage Estimators: Discussion

-Lastly, we have considered three reasonable estimators in this manuscript, finding that the SURE-min estimator $\bsdelts$ and Dimmery's estimator $\bsdeltad$ tend to yield improved performance in different simulation regimes.
-Yet our method is valid for any shrinkage estimator whose risk can be expressed as a sum of ratios of Gaussian quadratic forms.
-Moreover, there is a rich literature on the construction of shrinkage estimators using unbiased risk estimators in the vein of Stein's Unbiased Risk Estimate \citep{li1985stein, xie2012estimating, donoho1995adapting}.
-Hence, future efforts may focus on the design of shrinkers that are specially tailored to the tasks of causal estimation in adaptive experiments.
-Such estimators would be especially useful if they incorporated covariates, allowing side information to further improve estimation accuracy.
-These advances -- in tandem with practical guidance about when and where to use different candidate estimators -- would help to operationalize our method and make it accessible to a broader group of practitioners.
+Moreover, we have considered three reasonable estimators in this manuscript, finding that the SURE-min estimator $\bsdelts$ and Dimmery's estimator $\bsdeltad$ tend to yield improved performance in different simulation regimes.
+Yet our method is valid for any shrinkage estimator whose risk can be expressed via a sum of expectations of Gaussian quadratic form ratios.
+There is a rich literature on the construction of shrinkage estimators using unbiased risk estimators in the vein of Stein's Unbiased Risk Estimate \citep{li1985stein, xie2012estimating, donoho1995adapting}.
+Hence, future efforts should focus on the design of shrinkers that are specially tailored to the tasks of causal estimation in adaptive experiments.
+Such estimators would be especially useful if they incorporated covariates to improve estimation accuracy.
+Construction of tailored shrinkers -- in tandem with practical guidance about when and where to use different candidate estimators -- would help to operationalize our method and make it accessible to a broader group of practitioners.

 \addtocontents{toc}{ }